IvisionLab/rotated-bounding-box/README.md

-# Rotated object detection with forward-looking sonar in underwater applications
+# Rotated object detection

+This code uses Mask-RCNN implementation of https://github.com/matterport/Mask_RCNN as base.

 ### The source code will be available soon.

-This repository will contain the source codes of **rboxnet** and **yolov2+rboxdnet** networks.
-These networks are used to detect rotated objects in forward-looking sonar images.
+RBoxNet is a CNN to detect rotated bounding box.
+Your first goal was to detect objects in images of forward-looking sonars.
+RBoxNet modifies the removes the semantic segmentation part from Mask-RCNN and include news layers for rotated bounding box.

+We have tested here three different approaches for rotated bounding box detections.

+* Vertices (verts)
+* Box offsets (deltas)
+* Orientation and Size (rotdim)